DanielSporysz/IsodAPI-react-contex-hooks/README.md

-# IsodAPI-react-redux
+# IsodAPI-redux-contex-hooks

 Application uses the API of ISOD (https://isod.ee.pw.edu.pl/isod-portal/wapi-docs/) to browse and filter list of available theses.

-Built with React and redux.
+Built with React and contex+hooks.